oauth2-proxy/oauth2-proxy/docs/docs/configuration/integrations/kubernetes-dashboard.md

 ## Integration with Other Providers

-While this guide focuses on Azure Entra ID, Kubernetes Dashboard can be integrated with other OAuth2 providers supported by oauth2-proxy.
+While this guide focuses on Azure Entra ID, Kubernetes Dashboard can be integrated with other OAuth2 providers supported by OAuth2 Proxy.
 The key requirements remain the same:

 1. **Authorization Header**: Pass the bearer token via the `Authorization` header
 2. **RBAC Configuration**: Configure Kubernetes RBAC for your authentication provider's users/groups